 Yes, a tree can survive with no leaves.
 Deciduous trees do so on a seasonal basis, without any problem, as a way to conserve their energy and minimize the risks of infestation or injury.

 However, there is usually a limitation as to the amount of time that it can do without them.
-This is so mainly because a tree’s leaves are essential to its ability to produce food.
-Not having leaves for an extended period will lead to the tree having to go without food, and this will eventually lead to its starving out and dying off.
+This is mainly because a tree’s leaves are essential to its ability to produce food.
+Not having left for an extended period will lead to the tree having to go without food, and this will eventually lead to its starving out and dying off.

 Furthermore, some tree species are not as adapted as deciduous trees.
 For these trees, going for months without leaves can be enough to cause them to die.

 A scratch test is a test that is typically used to determine whether a tree is dead or dormant.
 The test involves scratching a tree’s back with one’s nails or with a knife.
 If on scratching the back one sees a green covering and moist pulp, then the tree is simply lying dormant even if it does not have any leaves.
 However, if all that one sees is brown wood that is drying out, then chances are that the tree is dying, or it is already dead.

 What if half the tree has no leaves?